"Shibe gathers the listener into its unsettling, fantastical soundworld with an intensity that combines gracefulness and threat with rapier skill"

-He has performed at internationally renowned venues including Aldeburgh Festival, Bath International Festival and Heidelberger-Frühling.
+He has performed at internationally renowned venues including Aldeburgh Festival, Bath International Festival, Heidelberger-Frühling and the Musashino Hall in Tokyo.
 He returned to the Marlboro Summer Music Festival on the invitation of Mitsuko Uchida, and has extensively toured in China.

-With an acute interest in commissioning new works for the instrument, Sean Shibe will premiere new pieces by Michael Murray, whilst appearing as soloist with the Scottish Ensemble, and records John Adams Naive and Sentimental Music with the Royal Scottish National Orchestra.
+With an acute interest in commissioning new works and arrangements for the instrument, Sean Shibe will perform music by Michael Murray and James MacMillan.

 This biography is for information only and should not be reproduced.